 Definitions of Words and Abbreviations Used

-You will likely see several different terms and abbreviations used during the course of your claim so we will define some of the most common ones here for you:
+You will likely see several different terms and abbreviations used during the course of your claim.
+We will define some of the most common ones here for you:

-Medical Care: Under Iowa law your employer and/or their workers compensation insurance company is allowed to direct your medical care to the doctors and other medical providers that they select.
+Medical Care: Under Iowa law your employer and/or their workers' compensation insurance company is allowed to direct your medical care to the doctors and other medical providers that they select.
 They are required to pay for the medical care in its entirety for your work injury related condition.
-Also, you are to receive

-It is possible to switch the medical care to other medical providers by using a process called "alternative medical care", but there are specific things that must be done.
-For example, if the workers compensation doctors have no more medical care to offer you, but you go see another doctor on your own who thinks that testing, surgery, therapy, etc. may help then you may be able to change the medical care and require the insurance company to pay for treatment with your doctor.
-We devote and entire chapter to this issue in our Iowa work comp. book that we offer at no cost or obligation.
+It is possible to switch the medical care to other medical providers by using a process called a petition for alternate medical care, but there are specific things that must be done.
+For example, if the workers' compensation doctors have no more medical care to offer you, but you go see another doctor on your own who thinks that testing, surgery, therapy, etc. may help, then you may be able to change the medical care and require the insurance company to pay for treatment with your doctor.
+We devote an entire chapter to this issue in our Iowa workers' compensation book that we offer at no cost or obligation.

-- If you sustained a scheduled member injury and previously sustained a scheduled member injury to a different body part (known as a 2nd injury fund case);
+- If you sustained a scheduled member injury and previously sustained a scheduled member injury to a different body part (known as a Second Injury Fund case).

-- If you sustained injuries to 2 scheduled member injuries and are permanently and totally disabled, etc.
+- If you sustained injuries to 2 scheduled member injuries and are permanently and totally disabled.

 Settlement: Every week we receive many calls from injured workers who want to make sure they receive a fair "settlement".
 The word settlement can have many meanings in an Iowa workers compensation case because there are several different types of settlements and because some of your compensation should be paid without you settling your case.
 Generally, the insurance company should pay your impairment rating given to you by their doctors without you "settling" your case.
 Sometimes, they will try to get you to sign settlement paperwork before paying your impairment rating which is not right.
 Other times they will say they will pay you the entire impairment rating, plus a few thousand dollars if you will settle your case.
 Before you even consider a settlement offer you should learn more about your rights under Iowa law and talk to an experienced and qualified work comp lawyer before you make a costly mistake and sign away thousands of dollars.
 We offer injured workers a no cost work injury consultation and evaluation where we will answer your questions and tell you if we think what they are offering you is fair or not.
 Call now 641-792-3595 and ask to speak with one of our workers compensation lawyers.